dltj/dltj-blog/content/2023-03-02-issue-99-copyright-and-ai.md

 This article summarizes the finding of researchers investigating whether it was possible to get the LLM algorithms to return known images in the dataset.
 With a unique enough prompt and training data set: yes, that seems quite possible.

-{% include image.html
-width="600"
-src="2023/2023-03-02-arxiv-paper.jpg"
-alt="Two side by side images.
+{{ image(width="600", localsrc="2023/2023-03-02-arxiv-paper.jpg", caption="Figure from 'Extracting Training Data from Diffusion Models' <a href='https://arxiv.org/abs/2301.13188'>arXiv:2301.13188</a>", alt="Two side by side images.
 The first is a clear headshot of a blond woman in a turquoise shirt and necklace.
-The second is a slightly distorted version of the same image." caption="Figure from 'Extracting Training Data from Diffusion Models' <a href='https://arxiv.org/abs/2301.13188'>arXiv:2301.13188</a>"
+The second is a slightly distorted version of the same image.") }}
-%}

 ## Open source coders sue GitHub owner Microsoft and Microsoft's partner OpenAI